-On our first morning we were given a talk about what to expect and were put into groups of 4 with an assessor each.
+On our first morning, we were given a talk about what to expect and were put into groups of 4 with an assessor each.
 We then set out in our groups for a day of hiking.
 A leader is selected from our group and, in secret, is given a point on their map to navigate to.
-They work out a strategy then, when they are ready, give any information that they think is needed to the group before setting off.
+They work out a strategy and then, when they are ready, give any information that they think is needed to the group before setting off.
 When that person has reached what they think is the point, they tell the assessor.

 A new leader is selected and the process is repeated.
 Some sections were really long, some were short, some were easy and some were hard.
-None of the places I had to navigate to were on a path – they involved various features but usually just a counter ring, an unusual contour shape or a section that flattened out or suddenly went steep.
+None of the places I had to navigate to was on a path – they involved various features but usually just a counter ring, an unusual contour shape or a section that flattened out or suddenly went steep.

 On average, I probably led about 3 or 4 sections a day, although I found relocating harder as navigating is easier if you know where you are going!!
-While you are leading, we were expected to demonstrate our group management techniques (checking people had the right supplies and that we didn’t loose anybody, as well as group management in steep ground).
+While you are leading, we were expected to demonstrate our group management techniques (checking people had the right supplies and that we didn’t lose anybody, as well as group management in the steep ground).
 You were expected to use your initiative to stop and demonstrate your flora and fauna knowledge if you see something you recognise.

 The first day was relatively easy, with short sections to navigate.
 The second day focused mostly on management in steep ground.
 The third, we had a new assessor.
 We had to pack for a 2 night expedition and show what we had packed.
 The navigation become noticeably tougher on the third and fourth day and I felt that there was less scope for errors.

 The final morning, we packed up and walked straight off the mountain.
 There was no further assessment this day.

-Tips for passing Mountain Leader Award
+Tips for passing the summer Mountain Leader course